Sinus Infection (cont.)

 Overuse of these "broad-spectrum" antibiotics may eventually lead to organisms evolving that can resist even the most potent antibiotics currently available.
 Simpler antibiotics such as amoxicillin should be used first and taken for the entire duration (14-21 days).
 The basic rule of thumb is to take the antibiotic until the symptoms disappear, and then continue to take the antibiotic for one more week.

 Maintain open sinuses

 Steroids are potent inhibitors of inflammation.

 Nasal sprays (intranasal steroids) work directly on the lining of the nasal passages and sinuses with little effect on the rest of the body when taken in prescribed dosages.

 During months when environmental allergens are most widespread, the early administration of intranasal steroids may help keep the sinuses open and draining, and prevent sinusitis.

-Medically Reviewed by a Doctor on 8/16/2012
+Medically Reviewed by a Doctor on 11/13/2014

 Must Read Articles Related to Sinus Infection

 Bronchitis is acute or chronic inflammation of the air passages in the lungs.
 There are several viruses and bacteria that cause bronchitis.
 Exposure to pollutan...learn more >>